Sir John A. Macdonald

 After winning the 1878 election, the Macdonalds moved to Stadacona Hall at 395 Laurier Ave E., which they rented for five years.
 At the time, Stadacona Hall was the last house on the street.
 This large house, which still stands, is now the home of the Brunei High Commission.
-The house was originally built for John Cameron, a lumber magnate, in 1871, apparently by John Mather, and its name evokes either Quebec City (where an Iroquoian village of that name had once stood) or the gentlemen’s club in Kingston where Macdonald was a member.
+The house was originally built for John Cameron, a lumber magnate, in 1871, apparently by James Mather, and its name evokes either Quebec City (where an Iroquoian village of that name had once stood) or the gentlemen’s club in Kingston where Macdonald was a member.
 The Macdonalds kept peacocks in Stadacona Hall’s large gardens .

 Macdonald was a charming, witty, unpretentious individual who, perhaps because of his personal flaws, was easily approachable.
 Many anecdotes were told about him that reflected his quick, self-deprecating wit.
 In 1871, during treaty negotiations in Washington, he arrived early at a social event and was engaged in conversation by the wife of an American senator: